cortip/isomera/README.md

 ## Goals

-* To keep this starter project up to date and at best practices.
+* Keep this starter project updated and aligned with best practices.
-* Create training material to make your start easier.
+* Produce training materials to simplify your startup process.
-* Keep UI as simple as possible, so you could choose whether to go with same SCSS, Styled Components, Material UI or Tailwind for your creation
+* Maintain a streamlined UI, offering flexibility to choose between SCSS, Styled Components, Material UI, or Tailwind for your designs.

 ## SDLC ToDo